 - (A) Reporting Responsibility.
 Reporting shall be the responsibility of the individual judicial officer. - (B) Form of Reporting of MCJE Activities.
-A judicial officer shall report MCJE activities to the Board in a manner approved by the Board.
-Educational providers may, but are not required to, report MCJE activity on behalf of judicial officers.
-If an educational provider reports MCJE activity on behalf of a judicial officer, the educational provider shall notify the judicial officer, and the judicial officer shall refrain from filing or have removed from their record a duplicate report of the same activity.
-Educational providers may satisfy this notice requirement in any manner reasonably calculated to provide notice. - (C) Time for Reporting.
-A judicial officer shall report MCJE activities prior to the close of each reporting period. - (D) Compliance Status Review.
+A judicial officer shall report MCJE activities to the Board in a manner approved by the Board. - (C) Time for Reporting.
+A judicial officer shall report MCJE activities within 42 days after successfully completing the activity or receiving approval from the Board regarding credit for educational or teaching activities under Mich CJE R 7.1. - (D) Compliance Status Review.
 All judicial officers shall review their MCJE compliance status within seven days of receiving notice of their status under Mich CJE R 11.